georgechitechi/flight/README.md

 ## What's this all about

-This generator will quickly and easily scaffold a Laravel package, getting you up and running within a few seconds.
+**Packager** will quickly and easily scaffold a Laravel package, getting you up and running within a few seconds.

 It will generate the necessary files such as a service provider and a composer file, it will also install your package as a local depenedency while also generating placeholder directories for migrations, translations etc.